 Collection also contains sensitive information.
 Patrons must sign a waiver concerning privacy rights.

 In addition, all or portions of this collection may be housed off-site in the Duke University Library Service Center.
-Consequently, there may be a 24-hour delay in obtaining these materials.
+There may be a 48-hour delay in obtaining these materials.

 Please contact Research Services staff before visiting the David M. Rubenstein Rare Book & Manuscript Library to use this collection.